pawanbana/studentportal/README.txt

-create db attendance and import file attendance.sql from attendance folder. create db notes and import file from notesharing/db/  named as notes.sql. create db project and import file from exam/ named as project.sql. create db portal and import file from aboutplacement as portal.sql.
+create db attendance and import file attendance.sql from attendance folder. create db notes and import file from notesharing/db/  named as notes.sql. create db project and import file from exam/ named as project.sql. create db noticeboard and run query as given in readme file.